 How to Join the Royal Arch

-Having decided to join the Holy Royal Arch you will need to complete Registration forms from both Supreme Grand Chapter and the Province.
+Should you decide to join the Holy Royal Arch you will need to complete Registration forms from both Supreme Grand Chapter and the Province.
 These Forms can be obtained from the RA Representative or the Chapter Scribe Ezra.
 You will need a Proposer and Seconder from the Chapter you wish to join.
 Details of your profession, date of raising and your Grand Lodge Certificate number will also be required.
 Clearance Certificates will be required from each Lodge of which you are, or have been, a subscribing member.

 You will be balloted for in open Chapter in the same way as in the Craft.
 This would preferably be done at the Convocation before your Exaltation, although it is permitted for the ballot to be taken at the meeting immediately prior to your Exaltation ceremony.
 The ballot proving in your favour the Exaltation ceremony can proceed.